computerminds/cm_config_tools/README.md

 Note that the `drush config-devel-module-dependencies` command mentioned below requires the `config_devel` module and
 [a patch](https://www.drupal.org/files/issues/config_devel-drush_config_list-2319193-10.patch).
-Development on an solution within cm_config_tools is underway.
+Development on a solution within cm_config_tools is underway.

 1. **Including config in a module**